lebe-dev/submarine/README.md

   - Check integrity
   - Compare with another subtitle files (quantity of subtitles, timestamps, etc).
 For example, you can compare english subtitles with translated by LLM.
 - **Toolset:**
+  - Add a new subtitle
-  - Edit SRT: replace text by index
+  - Set subtitle by offset
   - Mass-rename subtitle files

 ## Usage